Tag Archives: Blaine

 Form 430 Photo of Wong F. Pershing,” 1942, Chinese Exclusion Act case files, RG 85, National Archives-Seattle, Wong F. Pershing case file, Seattle Box 827, file 7030/13628.

 Wong Chun Wah again applied to take his wife and three sons, Raymond, Pershing and Chester, to China with him in 1921.
 Wong showed Immigration Inspector B. A. Hunter the Seattle birth certificates for his children.
+They were issued return certificates but did not use them.
+The family did not travel to China and several more children were born in Seattle.

-On 14 February 1942 Pershing F. Wong was applying to visit Vancouver, British Columbia by bus via Blaine, Washington.
-His Chinese name was Wong Gok Way.
+Pershing F. Wong was applying to visit Vancouver, British Columbia by bus via Blaine, Washington in October 1941.
+He had three days of leave from the merchant marines.
+He was a seaman on U.S. S. Explorer, Coast and Geodetic Survey ship.
+He gave the following information in his interview: his Chinese name was Wong Gok Way.
 He was born on 27 October 1919 in Seattle, the son of Wong Chun Wah (Wah Fat) and Ann Quan Gee.
 His mother died in Virginia Mason Hospital in Seattle in 1930.
 Pershing had five brothers and one sister.
-He attended Garfield high school and was a seaman on the U.S. S. Explorer, Coast and Geodetic Survey Ship.
-Ensign John Guthrie of the Explorer verified that Pershing F. Wong was the correct name for W. F. Pershing Wah, the name Pershing used on his original application.
+He had attended Garfield high school before joining the marines.
+Ensign John Guthrie of the Explorer verified that Pershing F. Wong was the correct name for W. F. Pershing Wah, the name he used on his original application.

-The last document in Pershing Wong’s file shows the he was admitted at Blaine, Washington.
 The Reference Sheet list the file numbers for his father, mother, two brothers, and sister.

 Additional information not included in the file: